Himalayan Heaven - discover the 'Wonders of Bhutan'

 rice paddies to reach Chimi Lakhang dedicated to the 'Divine Madman' and will marvel at the wall art on the houses of the narby village

 Depart Punakha on the scenic road trip retracing our steps to Paro.
 En-route visit Simtokha Dzong ‐ the oldest fortress in Bhutan

 and stop at Ta Dzong and Rinpung Dzong ‐ both unique and with a fascinating history.
 Check in to Le Meridien and spend the remainder

 Embark on a fascinating excursion to the famous Taktshang Monastery known as 'Tiger's Nest' (this is optional as the hike is quite arduous).

 This afternoon drive to the base of Drukgyel Dzong, a 17th century fortress, and visit an colourful & traditionally built Bhutanese

 Enjoy a drive to Chelela Pass ‐ one of the highest motorable passes in Bhutan at an elevation of 3,988m above sea level before embarking

-up in a 'Kira' and delight in a cultural performance followed by a gala dinner.
+in Bhutan wee will dress up in a 'Kira' and delight in a cultural performance followed by a gala dinner.